Atrayeedgupta1/CausalNetwork/README.md

 Inference with Bayesian Network and Causality

 Problem statement 1:
 Given a dataset.
-Identify the anomalies, find the feature causing the anomalous behavior and predict the correct values for that feature.
+Identify the anomalies, find the feature causing the anomalous behavior and predict the correct values for that feature. <br>
 Problem statement 2:
 There is an existing alarm tree.
 Simulate the same thing in a Bayesian network and find the root cause of a problem given certain evidence in particular nodes.
 Problem statement 3: